 For a brief overview of opportunities, challenges, and statewide best practices for low-income community solar programs, click here.

 Click here for the 2018 Community Solar Vision Study, which includes specific policy and market based solutions to improve the community solar offering for low-to-moderate income households.

-Click here for NREL’s 2018 report, Design and Implementation of Community Solar Programs for Low- and Moderate-Income Customers.
+Click here for National Renewable Energy Laboratory (NREL)’s 2018 report, Design and Implementation of Community Solar Programs for Low- and Moderate-Income Customers.
 NREL’s Community Solar 101 overview also has information on LMI community solar, available here.